Raita876/mahjong/README.md

 # Mahjong
-This package is Mahjong Library.
+This package is Mahjong Library!!!

 # How to use